 Reynolds & Reynolds Scholarship

-Reynolds & Reynolds is an invaluable partner for the Professional Selling Initiative.
-The Reynolds & Reynolds Scholarship is another way the PSI corporate partner shows continued commitment to producing the most qualified sales students.
+Reynolds & Reynolds is an invaluable partner for the Sales Leadership Institute.
+The Reynolds & Reynolds Scholarship is another way our founding corporate partner shows continued commitment to producing the most qualified sales students.

 Sewell Scholars Program

 Carl Sewell joined the family automobile business in 1967, after graduating from Southern Methodist University and serving a stint in the Army.
 His father began selling cars in 1911, and Mr. Sewell is a third generation automotive dealer.
 His daughter, Jacquelin, and son, Carl, are the beginning of a fourth generation.
 In 1967, the business had one franchise with sales of $10 million.
 Today, sales are in excess of $1.9 billion.
 Sewell Automotive Companies consists of 17 dealerships representing the following franchises: Audi (3), Buick-GMC, BMW, Cadillac (4), Infiniti (3), Lexus (2), Mercedes-Benz, MINI and Subaru.

 Carl has served as chairman of Audi, Lexus and Cadillac National Dealer Councils, as well as a member of the Infiniti Marketing and Product Dealer Councils.